charlesque/Auto-Building/docs/source/installation.rst

 Asset Browser
 ----------------

 The system also come with some building exanples for you to use.
-They are marked as Asset so you can add the Preset blender file in your own asset browser if you wish to access them easily
+They are marked as Asset so you can add the Preset blender file in your own asset browser if you wish to access them easily.

 .. image:: images/AssetBrowser.jpg